Speedy, Evergreen’s Geoduck Mascot

 Speedy the geoduck is Evergreen’s mascot.
 The geoduck has been called every name in the book: weird, versatile, baffling, even a delicacy, but Speedy represents the essence of Evergreen’s charm.

-Despite the name, a geoduck is not a geode, nor is it a duck.
+Despite the name, a geoduck is not a duck, nor is it a geode.
 In fact, it’s pronounced like gooey-duck.
 Clearly, nothing is quite as it seems when it comes to the geoduck.

-The geoduck is among the world’s largest clams, weighing three pounds on average.
+The geoduck is the world’s largest burrowing clam.
+The Puget Sound geoduck weighs in at over two pounds on average.
 It’s so large, it can’t fit into its own shell.
 Omnia extares, indeed!

-Geoducks will live longer than you or I. Geoducks have an average lifespan of 147 years.
-Technically, that makes them supercentenarians, but we’ll settle with just super.
+Geoducks can live longer than you or I. The longest-lived geoduck on record was 168 years old.
+Technically, that would make it a supercentenarian, but we’ll settle with just super.

 The word geoduck comes from the Lushootseed word gʷídəq, meaning “dig deep.”
-Geoducks stretch their siphons out from over three feet beneath the sand.
+Geoducks stretch their siphons out up to three feet beneath the sand.
 Get out your clam-diggers.

-Geoducks are only found in the Puget Sound and the Strait of Georgia near Vancouver, British Columbia in Canada.
+Geoducks are most commonly found in the Puget Sound and the Strait of Georgia near Vancouver, British Columbia in Canada.
 Pacific Northwest represent!

 - #3 weirdest college mascot at Campus Explorer